Week-End for Three

 Week-End for Three is a 1941 American comedy film directed by Irving Reis and starring Dennis O'Keefe, Jane Wyatt and Edward Everett Horton.
 It was produced and distributed by RKO Pictures.

 Synopsis

-A young married couple plans a weekend away together, but is interrupted by the arrival of the brash Randy who knew them before they were married.
+Young married couple Jim and Ellen Craig plan a weekend away together but are interrupted by the arrival of the brash Randy Bloodworth, who knew them before they were married.